 What is Forest Stewardship?

-To Integrate and connect people on the conservation and management activities to work together on environmental issues and possible effects of climate change.
+Engage people directly in conservation and management activities, creating opportunities to collaborate on pressing environmental issues and adapt to the effects of climate change. - Support Communities

 Forested mountains of Las Casas de la Selva